Hodako/Youtube-Video-Downloader-Api/README.md

-<h>YouTube Downloader with Video Preview</h>
+YouTube Downloader with Video Preview

-This project is a web-based YouTube downloader that allows users to preview videos using the YouTube IFrame Player API and download them in their desired format and resolution.
+This project is a web-based video downloader that allows users to  download in their desired format and resolution.

 Features

-Video Preview: Preview the selected YouTube video before downloading.

 Download Options: Choose video resolution (e.g., 144p, 720p, 1080p) or download as MP3.